learning-dev/term-assignment/README.md

 A static server with some extra software.
 Application server updates the hosted files before sending them over to the browser.

+## DNS Server

+Domain name system maps the "name" of the domain to the corresponding ip address of the server.
+DNS sever is the server that hosts this DNS system.

+## Database Server

+A database server is a server which uses a database application that **provides database services** to other computer programs.

+## Standalone Application

+Computer programs that **can work offline**, i.e. does not necessarily require network connection to function